Adi-Vat/Excursions/z8Assembler_v2/README.md

 # Z8 Assembler+Emulator (v2)
 ## Overview
-An assembler for my own assembly language, z8.
-And an accompanying emulator.
+An assembler for my own assembly language z8, and an accompanying emulator.
 Converts an assembly file to a hex file.
 The hex file can then be run by my [z8 Processor Core](/z8ProcessorCore/), or can be emulated by the z8 Emulator (in this project).